lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Use of RSA-OAEP [RFC3560] within `id-MLKEM512-RSA2048` and `id-MLKEM512-RSA3072` requires additional specification.

-First, a quick note on the choice of RSA-OAEP as the supported RSA encryption pritimive.
+First, a quick note on the choice of RSA-OAEP as the supported RSA encryption primitive.
 RSA-KEM [RFC5990] is more straightforward to work with, but it has fairly limited adoption and therefore is of limited backwards compatibility value.
 Also, while RSA-PKCS#1v1.5 [RFC8017] is still everywhere, but hard to make secure and no longer FIPS-approved as of the end of 2023 [SP800-131Ar2], so it is of limited forwards value.
 This leaves RSA-OAEP [RFC3560] as the remaining choice.

 The RSA component keys MUST be generated at the 2048-bit and 3072-bit security levels respectively.